Natte-Z/amazon/README.md

 ### Jigsaw Testing (CSS)
 Jigsaw was used for validating the CSS code.
 It is a website were users can paste their CSS code to check for error.

-### FreeFormatter (HTML)
-FreeFormatter was used for validating the HTML code.
-It is a website were users can paste their HTML code to check for error.

 ### Testing on different browsers and devices.
 This was used for testing the websites functionality on different browsers such as Google Chrome, Safari and Moziffal Firefox.
 In addition to testing the website on different browsers the same was tested on different devices, e.g. smartphones (iPhone 8, Samsung Galaxy) and a tablet.

 ### Mono-Testing
-Two test users were chosen that used the website and gave comments about the UX
+Two test users were chosen that used the website and gave comments about the UX.